sleeptoken/zettelkasten/Cortex XSIAM/Automation XSIAM.md

 ### Playbook
 orchestrating a sequence of tasks, conditions, automations, commands, and loops to streamline and enhance investigation and response processes. *reduces investigation time*.

-### Filters and Transformers
-allowing users to extract, manipulate, and present data in JSON format

-### Scripts
-Scripts within Cortex serve as potent tools for executing specific actions through commands.

-#### Playbook Overview

 Playbooks come into play during the investigation and response phase of the issue lifecycle.
 Serve as the core automation engine within the cortex system.

 Playbooks and case lifecycle